-While setting up your Ring Video Doorbell, you'll be asked to put the device into "Setup Mode."
+While setting up your Ring Video Doorbell (1st Generation), you'll be asked to put the device into "Setup Mode."
 In order to put the device into Setup Mode, press and release the orange button on the back of the Ring Video Doorbell.

-How do I know that my Ring Video Doorbell is in Setup Mode?
+How do I know that my Ring Video Doorbell (1st Generation) is in Setup Mode?

-You'll know your Video Doorbell is in setup mode when the light on the front of the Video Doorbell spinning.
+You'll know your Ring Video Doorbell is in setup mode when the light on the front of the Video Doorbell is spinning.

 What is Setup Mode?

-When any Ring product is in setup mode, it broadcasts a temporary Wi-Fi network.
+When any Ring product is in setup mode, it broadcasts a temporary Ring wifi network.

-What do I do if my Ring Doorbell doesn't automatically go into Setup Mode?
+What do I do if my Ring Video Doorbell doesn't automatically go into Setup Mode?

-Your Ring Doorbell should automatically go into Setup mode the first time it receives power.
-If your Ring Doorbell doesn't automatically go into Setup mode, you can try the following:
+Your Ring Video Doorbell (1st Generation) should automatically go into Setup mode the first time it receives power.
+If your Ring Video Doorbell doesn't automatically go into Setup mode, you can try the following:

-- Press the orange button firmly and release it without holding it down.
+- Press the orange button firmly and then release it without holding it down continuously.